 The Council's Contracts Procedure Rules and Financial Procedure Rules, together with the extent of delegation to officers in these areas, are set out extensively in the Council's Constitution.
 They define the overarching rules governing procurement by the Council and the powers and constraints on Members and officers in respect of the exercise of financial powers.
-The core documents, including authorised levels of spend and virement and "key decision" financial limits, are reviewed at least annually (and more frequently if circumstances arise) and updated by the Council.
+The core documents, including authorised levels of spend, virement and "key decision" financial limits, are reviewed at least annually (and more frequently if circumstances arise) and updated by the Council.
+During the year a project to develop a Directorate Scheme of Sub-Delegations to Officers commenced which will clearly set out any functions and named officers subject to such delegations and any terms and conditions attached to the sub-delegations.
 The Contract Procedure Rules were significantly changed during 2010/11 to reflect changes in procurement regulations and particularly electronic procurement and the use of framework agreements.
-These changes were adopted in October 2010, and as a result the Procurement and Commissioning Strategy was amended in early 2011.
+These changes were adopted in October 2010, and as a result the Procurement and Commissioning Strategy was amended in early 2011 with an updated version being approved in October 2014 to reflect legislative changes.

 The Council's Risk Management Strategy sets out how the Council approaches risk management.
 In terms of risk assessment, this is overseen in the Council by a formal Risk Management Group made up of relevant officers and the Portfolio Holder for Finance, Governance and Resources.
 A representative from the Council's Insurance Brokers/Advisers provides ad-hoc support, as required.
-The Group oversees the compilation and updating of both the corporate and operational risk registers maintained by the Council, where the main corporate and directorate-specific risks faced by the Council are scored against an agreed matrix and appropriate steps identified to mitigate such risks as far as possible.
-All risks are monitored through the management monitoring function of Covalent, the Council's performance management system.
+The Group, lead by the deputy Chief Executive, oversees the compilation and updating of both the corporate and operational risk registers maintained by the Council, where the main corporate and directorate-specific risks faced by the Council are scored against an agreed matrix and appropriate steps identified to mitigate such risks as far as possible.
+All risks are monitored through the management monitoring function of Covalent, the Council's performance management system, soon to be transferred to Project Server.

 Over the last two years the Council has been able offer Risk Management/Liability workshops and training days to Members, Senior Management and key officers.
-This training has been delivered by the Council's insurers, Travelers Insurance Co.
-Ltd. in conjunction with Berrymans Lace Mawer, Solicitors.
-Further training is planned to be delivered on an annual basis.
+In 2013/14 this training was delivered by the Council's insurers, Travelers Insurance Co.
+Ltd. in conjunction with Berrymans Lace Mawer, Solicitors with additional training delivered in 2014/15 on general risk management and also on specific issues such as Event management, lead by our Claims Management Service providers, Gallagher Bassett.